guillaume-acard/web-tech-tips/readme.md

 * [animate.css](https://daneden.github.io/animate.css/) : Adds animations to your elements easily.
 A bit heavy (56k), so if performance is of concern try copy/pasting just the animations you need as you will likely only use a sub-set of them.
 * [Font Awesome](https://fontawesome.com/icons?d=gallery) : Most commonly used svg/css Icon library.
 * ~~[Bootstrap](https://getbootstrap.com/)~~ : A once very popular CSS layout/component framework.
 Its still good but I feel its over popularity has created a "Bootstrap fatigue" these days, weakening its once great apeal.

+## Front-End Frameworks

+So the common question is: _React_, _Angular_ or _Vue_?
+Well the awnser for to this one is simple: __React__!!!

+Why?
+Its of course a question of taste but if you want to leverage the most a large community, bet on _React_.
+A simple way to look at it is: [React vs Angular vs Vue](https://www.npmtrends.com/react-vs-@angular/core-vs-vue), still not conviced?
+Check: [2018.stateofjs.com/front-end-frameworks](https://2018.stateofjs.com/front-end-frameworks/overview/), _Angular_ has a large portion of `Used it, would not use it again` and thats not a good sign...